kevinbgreene/indeksd/README.md

 }
 ```

-You'll notice I changed the type of `author` in the "Posts" table to be "Author".
-I also added an item annotation to "Authors".
-I could have made the type of `author` to be "Authors", but the singular reads better.
+You'll notice I changed the type of `author` in the `Posts` table to be `Author`.
+I also added an item annotation to `Authors`.
+I could have made the type of `author` to be `Authors`, but the singular reads better.
 By defining the type of a field as another table I'm setting up a relationship between these two tables.
-When storing data a primary key to the "Authors" table will be stored in the `author` field in the "Posts" table.
+When storing data a primary key to the `Authors` table will be stored in the `author` field in the `Posts` table.
 When performing a `get` the client will automatically fetch the author and merge the objects so the author field will actually hold the author object.

 In the generated code there are two types created for `Posts`: